geminimatrixinc/geminimatrixtech-website/user-stories/3-about-us-page.md

 # Acceptance Criteria:

 - The About Us page includes the same navigation menu as the home page (Home, About, Contact).
-- A carousel widget is present, showcasing the technology services offered (blockchain, artificial intelligence, and web development).
 - The page provides detailed information about each service.